nehal-18/TEArtificialIntelligenceLab/Readme.md

 <h1> List of Laboratory Experiments/Assignments </h1>
-1.Implement depth first search algorithm and Breadth First Search algorithm, Use an undirected graph and develop a recursive algorithm for searching all the vertices of a graph or tree data structure.
+1.Implement depth first search algorithm and Breadth First Search algorithm, Use an undirected graph and develop a recursive algorithm for searching all the vertices of a graph or tree data structure. <br>

 2. Implement A star Algorithm for any game search problem.

-3.Implement Greedy search algorithm for any of the following application:
+3.Implement Greedy search algorithm for any of the following application:<br>
-   I. Selection Sort
+   I. Selection Sort<br>
    II.
-Minimum Spanning Tree
+Minimum Spanning Tree<br>
    III.
-Single-Source Shortest Path Problem
+Single-Source Shortest Path Problem<br>
    IV.
-Job Scheduling Problem
+Job Scheduling Problem<br>
-   V. Prim's Minimal Spanning Tree Algorithm
+   V. Prim's Minimal Spanning Tree Algorithm<br>
    VI.
-Kruskal's Minimal Spanning Tree Algorithm
+Kruskal's Minimal Spanning Tree Algorithm<br>
    VII.
 Dijkstra's Minimal Spanning Tree Algorithm

 4.Implement a solution for a Constraint Satisfaction Problem using Branch and Bound and